 If there is one thing that Salem, MA will always be well known for then surely it has to be the witch hunts of 1692.
-There were so many women tried and executed as witches during this time that it is no surprise at all that the town is haunted.
+There were so many women tried and executed as witches during this time that it is no surprise at all that the town is considered one of the most haunted in the US.

 However, it is not just the souls of alleged witches that linger here, there are plenty of other spooks too all with their own stories to tell.